Central New Mexico Community College School Images

 Most Popular Fields of Study

-CNM has a non-discriminatory admission policy, allowing students of all races, gender, nationalities and marital status to apply.
+General admissions are non-competitive.
 However, different programs have varying admission requirements and it would be advisable to obtain this information from the specific program administrator.

 The college operates an open admission for students aged 18 years and over.
 Students below 18 are also considered but they have to fulfill specific requirements.
-A student under 18 qualifies for admission to CNM when he or she is the holder of a high school diploma from a recognized U.S. high school or a foreign school or has fulfilled the college’s requirements for a home-based high school program.
-Moreover, admission is greatly facilitated when the student has a General Education Development (GDE) diploma.
+A student under 18 qualifies for admission when he or she is the holder of a high school diploma from a recognized U.S. high school or a foreign school or has fulfilled the college’s requirements for a home-based high school program.
+Moreover, admission is greatly facilitated when the student has a General Education Development (GED) diploma.

 Students meeting these conditions are allowed to apply as beginning freshmen.
-To apply for admission to any of CNM’s degree programs, it is not mandatory to declare a major.
+To apply for admission to any of the degree programs, it is not mandatory to declare a major.
 For international students, it is important to note that the college does not issue student visas but international students who have approved visas could qualify for admission

 Financial Aid

-The quality of a student’s grades is assessed under CNM’s Qualitative Progress program to determine who qualifies for financial aid.
+To qualify for financial aid students must meet certain conditions.
+The quality of a student’s grades is assessed under the Qualitative Progress program to determine who qualifies for financial aid.
 The college requires that an applying student maintains a minimum cumulative grade point average of 2.0.
 To assess this, the student’s academic transcripts are reviewed each end of term and this determines eligibility for the following term.
-School attendance also influences financial aid at CNM and an applying student is required to complete 66.67 percent of the course work attempted at the college.
+School attendance also influences financial aid and an applying student is required to complete 66.67 percent of the course work attempted at the college.
 Completed courses exclude all the courses from which the student registered but later withdrew as well as the courses in which the student failed and those that are on-going at the time of application.

 When a student fails to meet the qualitative and completion rate requirements, he or she is placed on financial aid probation.
 While aid is still offered during the probationary period, the student risks getting suspended from receiving further aid when the terms of the probation are not fulfilled.

 Additionally, financial aid is only available to U.S. citizens and certain eligible non-citizens.
 The course a student undertakes must also be determined to have the ability to benefit the student for the student to qualify.
 As a consequence, not all courses are eligible.
-At CNM, only students who declare an eligible major can qualify.
+Only students who declare an eligible major can qualify.
 For this reason, apprenticeship classes and GED courses are not eligible.
 To guarantee that available aid reaches those in honest need of it, it is also required that the applicant clears any preceding federal educational loans and those who have defaulted on such loans are disqualified.

 Student Financial Aid Details

-Central New Mexico Community College 3933rd for the average student loan amount.
+Ranks 6853rd for the average student loan amount.

-Student life at CNM is vibrant as the students get the opportunity to not only pursue the careers of their dreams but also to play an active role in the management of college and student affairs.
+Student life is vibrant as the students get the opportunity to not only pursue the careers of their dreams but also to play an active role in the management of college and student affairs.
 Students actively participate in the administration of the institution through the Executive Council of Students (ECOS) which is mandated to present issues affecting students to the college’s administration and staff.
 In addition to networking with similar bodies in other colleges and universities, ECOS also develops and implements programs that facilitate student success and plays a significant role in searching for financiers of student scholarships.

-The list of clubs and organizations that CNM students can join is rather long.
+The list of clubs and organizations that students can join is rather long.
 One such club is the Artworks Art Club whose stated aim is to enrich the college community via the expression and appreciation of art.
 The Shooting Club has the stated objective of educating the students, staff and faculty on issues such as firearm safety, the legal issues surrounding firearm possession and use as well as monitoring those who could be interested in competitive shooting.
-Other notable clubs and societies include the Foot Bag Club which educates members about this competitive sport and the CNM Green Builders whose objective is to offer education on sustainable building practices.
+Other notable clubs and societies include the Foot Bag Club which educates members about this competitive sport and the Green Builders whose objective is to offer education on sustainable building practices.

 Student Enrollment Demographics